JollyToday/GhostCut-auto_video_translation/README.md

 * 04.17-#GhostCut Translation Update: Video speech translation segmental speed adjustment is now available, fully guaranteeing alignment between speech, picture, and subtitles.
 More precise alignment and stable pronunciation are achieved；
 * 03.28-#GhostCut Website Update: Video Hard Sub Translation feature launched on the web version, with the ability to simultaneously translate video text and add intelligent background music in one go；
 * 03.23-#GhostCut TTS Update: Update commonly used voices from editing apps such as Jianying (Douyin) and CapCut, such as Northeastern Iron, Guangxi Zhuanghan, English vitality Ariana；
-* 03.15-#GhostCut API Update: Opened APIs for multiple exclusive products such as Video Re-creation, video text removal, Video Hard Sub Translation, and video translation and dubbing；
+* 03.15-#GhostCut API Update: Opened APIs for multiple exclusive products such as Video remaker, video text removal, Video Hard Sub Translation, and video translation and dubbing；
 * 03.09-#GhostCut Translation Product Update: All translation engines used ChatGPT API, with higher accuracy, especially for translation between small  country languages；
 * 01.16-#GhostCut Translation Product Update:  Video Hard Sub Translation product launched.